Titanium Contact Fire Staff

 The handling surface is covered with our 3.2 mm thick SuperGrip©.
 It has a soft, spongy under-layer and a sticky, dotted over-layer which does not get slippery when wet.
 Over the years we have tested many grip variations and this by far provides the best hold even when your body sweats.
 SuperGrip© is also suitable for contact staff spinners with sensitive skin or allergies.

-Staff’s center point is clearly marked.
+Optional flowers slow down the staffs rolling movement.
+The rubber of the flowers give additional weight toward your staffs spin.
+Flowers are easily removable.
+The center point of the Titanium Contact Fire Staff is clearly marked.
 Added silicone protectors near the wicks to protect you from making contact with any heated metal parts or flame!

 Titanium Contact Fire Staff Specifications

 - Length: 59″ (150 cm)

 - Weight: ~2 lb (840 grams)

 - Tubing: Grade 9 Titanium Tubing

 - Do not use white gas, benzene or alcohol based liquids because it can destroy the silicone.